lateralrook/bling-wallpaper/README.md

 ## Usage
 1. Clone this repository to your local machine
 2. Run `python wallpaperdl.py` to download the wallpapers for the last 5 days
    - The wallpapers will be saved in the same directory as the script with the date as the file name.
 4. Edit `setwallpaper.py` to change the "path/to/folder" variable to the directory of the images.
 5. Run `python setwallpaper.py` to set the most recent wallpaper as your desktop background
-6. Optionally, use Task Scheduler (Windows) to run this script daily
+6. Optionally, use Task Scheduler (Windows) to run these scripts daily
+   - Make sure to have wallpaperdl.py run BEFORE setwallpaper.py, otherwise you'll have a black background.

 ## Motivation
 The default Bing wallpaper application adds a watermark over the images and is both slow and annoying.
 This script was created as a solution to this problem.